- If using Matillion Full SaaS: The component will use the cloud credentials associated with your environment to access resources.

 The java-standard regular expression used to test against each candidate file’s full path.
 If you want ALL files, specify

-.*Filter Regex starts with a variable that represents the folder name with /.* as the suffix.
+.*Filter regex starts with a variable that represents the folder name with /.* as the suffix.
 The forward slash defines to look within the folder.
-The .* is the wildcard to return all files in that folder.Example: ${jv_folder}/.*If Filter Regex has a folder structure ${jv_folder}/.*, you do need to have a Recursive value as YES to find the folder beyond Input Data URL path DataType://${jv_blobStorageAccount}/${jv_containerName}/.- Concurrent: Iterations are run concurrently.
+The .* is the wildcard to return all files in that folder.Example: ${jv_folder}/.*If Filter regex has a folder structure ${jv_folder}/.*, you do need to have a Recursive value as YES to find the folder beyond Input data URL path DataType://${jv_blobStorageAccount}/${jv_containerName}/.- Concurrent: Iterations are run concurrently.

 - Sequential: Iterations are done in sequence, waiting for each to complete before starting the next.
 This is the default setting.